MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Screenshot showing Current period range and Previous period range.](media/current-previous-period.JPG "Screenshot showing Current period range and Previous period range")

-To display just the current period data or just the previous period data, select the label (**Current period** or **Previous period** for the data you want to remove.
+To display just the current period data or just the previous period data, select the label (**Current period** or **Previous period** for the data that you want to remove.

 GIF GOES HERE